ZupIT/docs-charles/content/en/Reference/Identity Manager.md

 ---
 title: Identity Manager
-weight: 55
+weight: 57
+description: >-
-description: You will find details on IDM or Identity Manager configuration
+  In this section, you will find details on IDM (Identity Manager) configuration.
 ---

 ---